GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/solutions.md

     ```

 1. Now you can test if this works in the Agent preview/test window.
 Ask it something like **How many vacation days do I have left?**

-> **NOTE**: The bearer token will expire every 12 hours or so.
-Make sure that you are getting a new token and changing it in the Vacation Days Query tool.